-out placements that comply with the preferences, instead simply requiring compliance with the preferences if eligible placements have come forward.127 While this interpretation follows from Adoptive Couple, Adoptive Couple was a results-oriented decision that broke with prior interpretations of ICWA generally and with those relating to the placement preferences specifically.128 Because of the analytical weakness of the Court's construal of ICWA's placement preference requirements in Adoptive Couple, the Court's decision in Brackeen would have been stronger if it had avoided relying on this second rationale to reject the anticommandeering challenge to the placement preferences.
-Finally, the Court in Brackeen rejected the anticommandeering challenge relating to the requirement that state courts apply the preferences based on the Supremacy Clause.129 The Court explained that Congress can require state courts to apply federal law without running afoul of the anticommandeering doctrine because this requirement is considered preemption, not commandeering, further clarifying that it makes no difference whether state law is providing the cause of action, which is then modified by federal law, or whether it is a federal cause of action.130 evoking a view of Native American status as a purely racial (rather than political and cultural) category.
+and state parties so they do not offend the anticommandeering doctrine.125 Second, it held, based on its troubling decision in Adoptive Couple v.
+Baby Girl,126 that the preferences do not require states or private agencies to seek out placements that comply with the preferences, instead simply requiring compliance with the preferences if eligible placements have come forward.127 While this interpretation follows from Adoptive Couple, Adoptive Couple was a results-oriented decision that broke with prior interpretations of ICWA generally and with those relating to the placement preferences specifically.128 Because of the analytical weakness of the Court's construal of ICWA's placement preference requirements in Adoptive Couple, the Court's decision in Brackeen would have been stronger if it had avoided relying on this second rationale to reject the anticommandeering challenge to the placement preferences.
+Finally, the Court in Brackeen rejected the anticommandeering challenge relating to the requirement that state courts apply the preferences based on the Supremacy Clause.129 The Court explained that Congress can require state courts to apply federal law without running afoul of the anticommandeering doctrine because this requirement is considered preemption, not commandeering, further clarifying that it makes no difference whether state law is providing the cause of

+126 570 U.S. 637 (2013).
+Adoptive Couple is troubling for a whole host of reasons.
+For one, the majority opinion starts off by disparaging the child's level of Native ancestry, apparently evoking a view of Native American status as a purely racial (rather than political and cultural) category.
 570 U.S. at 641.
 But see Morton v.
 Mancari, 417 U.S. 535, 554 n.24 (1974).
 A second reason is that it relies on state law to define an unmarried father's rights, Adoptive Couple, 570 U.S. at 646, 650, without addressing the fact that the Court had previously rejected incorporation of state law into ICWA.
 Mississippi Choctaw Indians v.
 Holyfield, 490 U.S. 30, 44-47 (1989).
 A third reason is that the Court in Adoptive Couple held, contrary to longstanding interpretations of ICWA, that the placement preferences need not be applied "if no alternative party that is eligible to be preferred under § 1915(a) has come forward."
 Adoptive Couple, 570 U.S. at 654; see, e.g., Marcia A. Zug, The Real Impact of Adoptive Couple v.
-Baby Girl: The Existing Indian Family Doctrine Is Not Affirmed, But the Future of the ICWA's Placement Preferences Is Jeopardized, 42 CAP.
+Baby Girl.
+The Existing Indian Family Doctrine Is Not Affirmed, But the Future of the ICWA's Placement Preferences Is Jeopardized, 42 CAP.
 U. L. REV. 327, 353 (2014) (noting that "[u]ntil the Baby Girl decision, § 1915(a) appeared to place an affirmative duty on states to seek out and prefer Indian custodians to non-Indian custodians in all Indian child adoption and custody cases.").